dougeby/IntuneDocs/intune/exchange-connector-install.md

 ## Monitor the Exchange connector activity

-After you have successfully configured the Exchange Connector, you can view the status of the connection and the last successful synchronization attempt.
-To validate the Exchange Connector connection:
+After you have successfully configured Exchange connectors, you can view the status of the connections and the last successful synchronization attempt.
+To validate the Exchange connector connections:

 1. On the Intune Dashboard, choose **On-premises access**.
-2. Under **Manage**, select **Exchange on-premises access** to verify the connection status.
+2. Under **Setup**, select **Exchange ActiveSync connectors** to verify the connection status for each Exchange connector.

 You can also check the time and date of the last successful synchronization attempt.